slotopol/server/helper/readme.md

 * Complete set of reels as it written at previous step, and place this set into external `/some/path/reeldev.yaml` file with some key percentage, 50 for example.

-* Run the scanner for this reels by command same as `slot_win_x64.exe -f=/some/path/reeldev.yaml scan -g=provider/gamename -r=50`.
+* Run the scanner for this reels by command same as `slot_win_x64.exe -f=/some/path/reeldev.yaml scan --noembed -g=provider/gamename@50`.
 If reels in the set have a long length (60 symbols or more), you can quickly evaluate RTP of reels by Monte Carlo method.
 Run scanner with `--mc=20` parameter for example.
 If RTP is approximately suitable you can perform precise calculation.

 * Insert onto final yaml-file calculated reels with calculated percentage.